-- Evaluator will use a mixed method of qualitative and quantitative analyses of key informant interviews, surveys, and focus group results. - Evaluator will utilize platform metrics.
+Evaluator will use a mixed method of qualitative and quantitative analyses of surveys

+• Evaluator will utilize platform metrics.

-• These outcome evaluation measures will help inform the social marketing message as well as usage of current platforms utilized.
+• These outcome evaluation measures will help determine the effect of the social marketing campaign as well as usage of current platforms utilized.